stashapp/CommunityScrapers/.github/ISSUE_TEMPLATE/broken-scraper.md

 ---
 name: Broken scraper
 about: Scraper is not working as expected
-title: ""
+title: Name of scraper or site
 labels: bug
 assignees: Maista6969
 ---

-## Scraper name

-Which scraper is failing

-## Reproducing the error

 (this is important, be as detailed as you can)